cokeSchlumpf/gh-blog/README.md

 }
 ```

-**Note:** The content of the posts is rendered by GitHub's markdown engine, thus the markup will also contain all CSS style names from GitHub. gh-blog always includes a CSS file including all necessary styles to display syntax-highlighting, cite-boxes, etc..
+**Note:** The content of the posts is rendered by GitHub's Markdown engine, thus the markup will also contain all CSS style names from GitHub. gh-blog always includes a CSS file including all necessary styles to display syntax-highlighting, cite-boxes, etc..

 ### Feedback and support is welcome!